andres20980/kasten-docs/docs/operating.md

     creating or replacing resources, confirmation should be provided by setting this flag.

-Veeam Kasten provides the ability to apply labels and annotations to all temporary worker pods created during Veeam Kasten recovery as part of its operation.
-The labels and annotations can be set through the podLabels and podAnnotations Helm flags, respectively.
-For example, if using a values.yaml file:
+Veeam Kasten provides the ability to apply labels to all temporary worker pods and their associated PersistentVolumeClaims (PVCs), NetworkPolicies, and Services created during recovery operations, as well as to apply annotations to temporary worker pods.
+  Labels and annotations can be set using the resourceLabels , ephemeralResourceLabels , and podAnnotations Helm flags in the global section.
+For example, in a values.yaml file:

 ```
-podLabels:   app.kubernetes.io/component: "database"   topology.kubernetes.io/region: "us-east-1"podAnnotations:   config.kubernetes.io/local-config: "true"   kubernetes.io/description: "Description"
+global:  resourceLabels:    app.kubernetes.io/component: "kasten"    lifecycle: "persistent"  ephemeralResourceLabels:    app.kubernetes.io/component: "kasten-job"    lifecycle: "ephemeral"  podAnnotations:    config.kubernetes.io/local-config: "true"    kubernetes.io/description: "Description"
 ```

+- global.resourceLabels : Applies labels to all Kasten PVCs, NetworkPolicies, Services, and Pods.
+- global.ephemeralResourceLabels : Applies labels specifically to Kasten temporary (ephemeral) PVCs, NetworkPolicies, Services, and Pods, and takes precedence over any conflicting keys in global.resourceLabels for ephemeral resources.
+- global.podAnnotations : Applies annotations to all Kasten Pods.

 Alternatively, the Helm parameters can be configured using the --set flag:

 ```
---set podLabels.labelKey1=value1 --set podLabels.labelKey2=value2 \--set podAnnotations.annotationKey1="Example annotation" --set podAnnotations.annotationKey2=value2
+--set global.resourceLabels.labelKey1=value1 --set global.resourceLabels.labelKey2=value2 \--set global.ephemeralResourceLabels.ephemeralLabelKey1=ephemeralValue1 --set global.ephemeralResourceLabels.ephemeralLabelKey2=ephemeralValue2 \--set global.podAnnotations.annotationKey1="Example annotation" --set global.podAnnotations.annotationKey2=value2
 ```

 The restore job always restores the restore point catalog and artifact